 - Real-time bug and issue tracking software to spot the errors quickly

-Pros of monday dev
+monday dev considerations

 - Accelerates time to market by streamlining the entire development process